brown-cs132-s13/labs/sessions/lab.md

 The Jade files should go under the `views` directory.

-If our file `doc1.jade` is in `views/doc1.jade` we can load in on request by adding the following to `app.js`.
+If our file `doc1.jade` is in `views/doc1.jade` we can render it by adding the following to `app.js`:

 ```
 app.get('/doc1', function(req,res) {